FAIZAN101013/ShopNGo/README.md

 - [x] Cart tied to the account rather than the browser
 - [x] Admin pages for product and order management
 - [ ] Server-side Stripe / Razorpay checkout sessions
-- [ ] Uploading product images instead of pasting URLs
+- [x] Uploading product images to Cloudinary
 - [x] Deployment: frontend on Vercel, API on Render

 ---